marko-knoebl/slides/src/sections/python-in-practice/16-date-time-en.md

-# Datum und Zeit
+# Date and time

-## Datum und Zeit
+## Date and time

-Python-Pakete:
+Python packages:

 ### datetime

-Arbeiten mit Zeiten und Datumsangaben
+Working with times and dates

 ### time

-Arbeiten mit Unix-Timestamps, sleep
+Working with Unix timestamps, sleep

 ## datetime